Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition to the fireworks and countdown show at the New Year's Eve, Americans also enjoy cultural performances before New Year's Eve, of which the most anticipated is the performance by rap superstar LL Cool J.

-Big Ben in London, England, is celebrating its 100th anniversary, and is broadcasting live footage of the chimes ringing in the new year.
-Since New Year's Eve 1923, when BBC engineer AG Dryland filmed the moment Big Ben chimed, the live television broadcast of the moment has become an annual tradition.
+Big Ben in London, England, is celebrating its 100th anniversary, and is also broadcasting live footage of the chimes ringing in the new year.
+Since New Year's Eve 1923, when BBC engineer AG Dryland filmed the moment Big Ben chimed, the live television broadcast of this moment has become an annual tradition.

 The sound of Britain’s iconic clock tower has long held a special place in the lives of the country’s citizens.
 As Londoners celebrate New Year’s Eve, a team of workers will be on hand at the top of the tower to make a final check, ensuring the clock is accurate “to within a fraction of a second”.